 The US has intensified its protectionist stance on products related to solar panels, implementing strict tariffs such as AD, CVD, and safeguard measures on imports from China.
 Nonetheless, to meet its robust domestic demand, the US temporarily lifted tariffs on imports from four Southeast Asian countries, including Vietnam, for two years from June 2022 (ended in June 2024).
-With the Inflation Reduction Act (IRA) enhancing domestic production capacity, the US government not only ended the exemption as planned but also launched AD and CVD investigations into imports from the four Southeast Asian countries, leading to a preliminary decision to impose these duties.
+With the Inflation Reduction Act (IRA) enhancing domestic production capacity, the US government ended the tariff exemption in June 2024 as planned, and subsequently imposed AD and CVD on imports from four Southeast Asian countries.